SFE Attorney: Paul Sheely

 City, Co., State: Washington County Circuit Court, Oregon

 Admitted Liability: No

 Amount Claimed: $200,000

 In a question of first impression for Oregon, Smith Freed Eberhard partner Paul Sheely was able to persuade the circuit court judge that the applicable statute of repose meant the claim against his client must be dismissed as untimely.

 In June 2000, a developer completed a “spec house” – a home built by the developer and then sold as a completed home to a buyer.
-More than 10 years after construction of the home was completed, but days shy of 10 years from the date the buyer closed on the sale of the home, the buyer served a notice of defective construction on the developer.
+More than 10 years after construction of the home was completed, the buyer served a notice of defective construction on the developer.
+However, this notice was sent days shy of 10 years from the date the buyer closed on the sale of the home.
+The question the parties faced was which statute of repose applied.

 Unlike Paul, plaintiff’s strategy was to convince the judge that the applicable statute of repose was that which applied to contracts for construction services.
 Plaintiff’s main argument is that this statute of repose is not limited to applicability only in claims arising from a construction contract.
 Plaintiff used the legislative intent to attempt to demonstrate that this statute was intended for situations like this.
 Plaintiff further alleged that the main case relied on by defendants did not actually help prove defendants’ case.